nicm42/100-days-of-code/log.md

 Thoughts: So many different flex options!
 At least wrapping is eeasy to spot.
 So far I know all of teh basic data structures section, except one thing which was covered in the ES6 section.

 Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42

+Day 16: 16th March 2019
+Progress: Completed Flexbox Zombies.
+Completed Basic Data Structures in freeCodeCamp.
+Finished my tribute page.

+Thoughts: The final chapter of Flexbox Zombies wasn't as hard as I feared it would be.
+The rest of Basic Data Structures was stuff that was covered at the end of the basic javascript section.
+It's amazing how less amateur my site looks with some background gradients.

+Link to work: https://github.com/nicm42/tribute and freeCodeCamp profile: https://www.freecodecamp.org/nicm42